bitweeder/lucenaBAL/README.md

     > cmake --build . --config Release
     > cmake --build . --target install

 This will generate headers, test binaries, and docs in the build directory, then copy the headers  to `/usr/local/include/lucenaBAL` (or the equivalent specified directory) and copy any support files to `/usr/local/share/lucebaBAL` (or the equivalent specified directory).
 Tests and docs will remain in the build directory.
 Since lucenaBAL is a header-only library, it is not necessary to link it; simply `#include <lucenaBAL/lucenaBAL.hpp>`.
-Usage information is available in the documentation and in the headers, primarily in `<lucenaBAL/lbalFeatureSetup.hpp>`.
-Note that the docs are generated from the headers.
+Usage information is available in the documentation and in the headers themselves.
+Note that the docs are generated from the headers, primarily  `<lucenaBAL/details/lbalFeatureSetup.hpp>`.

 ## Prerequisites